firstdraft/guides/deploying-to-heroku.md

     ![](/assets/heroku login.png)

- 1. To get the app ready to deploy to Heroku, ensure the following is true (this should already be done if you started with our base application):
+ 1. To get the app ready to deploy to Heroku, ensure the following is true (this step should already be done if you started with our base application):

     - In your `Gemfile`, look for a line that says: